sophiemiddleton/pyfitter/py-fitter/README.md

 # Mu2e Analysis

 Python based analysis tool for analysis of reconstructed Mu2e data or MC.

+# Developers

+The current code base has been primarily developed by Leo Borrel and Sophie Middleton.
+Moving forward it will be part of the joint Mu2e Caltech/LBNL/Berkeley....
+Working Group.

+# Current Code

+The current code base (May 2024)  was developed using MDC2018 TrkAna NTuples.
+Please run it with these (e.g. /pnfs/mu2e/scratch/users/sophie/MDC2018/trkana7.root).
+See the Mu2e wiki page for more information on MDC2018.

 # Building the python environment: